developer-zebra/developer-zebra-site/src/cartscan/2-1/download/index.md

 	* **MC40 HC KitKat**
 	* **MC40 HC Lollipop**
 	* **TC51 HC Marshmallow**
-2. The "CartScan PC Wedge" app, supported on Windows PCs with the following components:
+2. The "CartScanPCWedge" app, supported on Windows PCs with the following components:
 	* Windows 7, 8 or 10
 	* Bluetooth 4+ (built-in or dongle)